yanhaidong1/scATAC-seq_cross_species/README.md

 # scATAC-seq_cross_species

-This pipeline includes all the scripts to conduct the cross-species analyses and also include a R script to plot all the plots shown in the manuscript.
+This pipeline encompasses all the necessary scripts for performing cross-species analyses.

+Additionally, it incorporates an R script designed to generate the plots featured in the manuscript.